 One of the most common mistakes homeowners make is to wait until they see a leak inside their home before checking out their roof.
 After all, why look for trouble, right?
-Unfortunately, avoiding trouble in this manner could cost you a lot more money in the long run.
+Unfortunately, avoiding roof maintenance could cost you a lot more money in the long run.

-Roof maintenance should be done each spring and fall and after any major storm that could damage your roof, such as a hurricane, wind storm, hail storm, ice storm or blizzard.
-Depending on the type of roof you have and your ability to access it, you may want to consider hiring a roof inspector to check your roof for you to avoid personal injury.
+Roof maintenance should be done each spring and fall and after any major storm that could damage it.
+Depending on the type of roof you have and your ability to access it, you may want to consider hiring a roof inspector to avoid personal injury.

 As you might expect, different types of styles and materials are popular in various regions because of architectural tastes and weather patterns.
 Among the most popular styles are:

-Hip roofs.
-Hip roofs slope on four sides and meet to form a ridge at the top, which gives the roof added strength in high wind and allows snow to slide off easily.
+Hip roofs slope on four sides and meet to form a ridge at the top.
+This gives added strength in high wind and allows snow to slide off easily.
 However, the extra seams on these roofs make water leaks more common.

-Mansard roofs.
 Mansard roofs have four sides with a double-slope on each side that meet to form a low-pitched roof.
-The advantage of this roof style is that it allows for additional upper level living space or for a future addition, but the low-pitched section doesn’t work well in areas with a lot of snow.
+The advantage of this roof style is that it allows for additional upper level living space or for a future addition.
+However, the low-pitched section doesn’t work well in areas with a lot of snow.

 Roof materials vary by region:

-Northeast.
-Asphalt shingles are common in the Northeast because they are lightweight, flexible, resilient and can insulate your house well and support snow.
+Asphalt shingles are common in the Northeast.
+This is because they are lightweight, flexible, resilient and can insulate your house well and support snow.

-Southeast and Northwest.
-Metal roofs work well in rainy climates because they aren’t affected by moisture and humidity that can cause mold and they protect your home in a tropical storm or hurricane.
+Metal roofs work well in rainy climates because they aren’t affected by moisture and humidity that can cause mold.
+They also protect your home in a tropical storm or hurricane.

-Southwest.
-Clay tiles are extremely durable and energy-efficient, provide good air circulation and natural insulation They complement Mission, Mediterranean and Spanish-style architecture and can withstand harsh sun and heavy rain.
+Clay tiles are extremely durable and energy-efficient.
+They also provide good air circulation and natural insulation.
+These tiles complement Mission, Mediterranean and Spanish-style architecture and can withstand harsh sun and heavy rain.

 Although there are some tasks specific to the material of your roof, all homeowners should regularly sweep, blow or wash debris off their roof.
-Leaves, sticks and trash that accumulates on your roof can cause a variety of problems such as allowing algae to grow, damaging shingles or clogging your gutters.
+Leaves, sticks and trash that accumulates on your roof can cause a variety of problems.
+This includes allowing algae to grow, damaging shingles or clogging your gutters.
 You should also trim tree branches away from your roof to minimize the possibility branches causing damage during a storm and of animals getting into your house.

 If you live in an area that gets snow, watch out for too much snow accumulating on your roof.
 To avoid a roof collapse, buy a roof rake and pull some of the snow off your roof.